system32unknown/FNF-BabyShark/example_mods/readme.txt

 You can either edit files or add entirely new ones here.
-First, Extract TemplateMod.zip located in source code's art folder.
+First, Extract TemplateMod.zip located in folder.

 ABOUT Editing:
 It doesn't matter if you want to edit something in assets/shared/images/ or assets/preload/images/,